The Role of the Office of the Public Guardian and Trustee

 - the deceased did not make a Will or the deceased did make a Will but the executor has since died or become incapable; and

 - there are no known next-of-kin living in Ontario or the next-of-kin are minors or mentally incapable adults; and

 - the estate is valued at a minimum of $10,000.00 after payment of the funeral and all debts owing by the estate.

 Operation Of The Accountant Of The Superior Court Of Justice

 The OPGT operates the Accountant of the Superior Court of Justice.
-The Accountant holds trust funds for children under the age of majority and for parties to litigation, and also serves as a depository for all money, mortgages and securities paid into, or lodged with, the Superior Court of Justice.
+The Accountant holds trust funds for children under the age of majority and for parties to litigation in the Superior Court of Justice, Small Claims and Family Court, and also serves as a depository for all mortgages and securities paid into, or lodged with, the Superior Court of Justice.

 This program plays a role in helping to protect charitable assets.
 This includes reviewing applications by organizations who wish to be given charitable status to check that the activities of the organization are, in fact, those which the law defines are "charitable".
 The program also assists in resolving situations where gifts to charities are left in a Will but the charity is not named or no longer exists.
 The program investigates complaints about alleged mis-use of charitable property and is involved in court cases if necessary to represent the charitable interest.

 Cemetery owners in Ontario may have the OPGT manage the trust funds which they are required by law to keep for the "perpetual care" and maintenance of the grounds and monuments.
 Cemetery owners receive the income earned on these trust funds, on an annual basis, to cover these costs.

 Capacity Assessment Office